Curt Richter: Work

+Awards and honors

+Richter received the Howard Crosby Warren Medal of the Society of Experimental Psychologists in 1950. the APA Award for Distinguished Scientific Contributions to Psychology in 1957, and the Karl Spencer Lashley Award of the American Philosophical Society in 1980.

 Richter was elected to the United States National Academy of Sciences in 1948, the American Academy of Arts and Sciences in 1956, and the American Philosophical Society in 1959.

+The International Society of Psychoneuroendocrinology established the Curt P. Richter Prize in his honor in 1979, funded by the Irish Foundation for Human Development, to recognize an outstanding manuscript by a younger scientist in psychoneuroendocrinology.
+Now known as the Dirk Hellhammer Award following a 2021 renaming, the prize is awarded annually to an early-career investigator in psychoneuroendocrinology.

 In popular culture

 Richter is quoted widely for his drowning rat experiments, where rats would drown in a fairly short time without attempting to swim.
 But if rats had repeated experiences of rescue (or of being held briefly and then freed) they "do not die", and "show no signs of giving up".
 As described in the paper:

 Support for the assumption that the sudden death phenomenon depends largely on emotional reactions to restraint or immersion comes from the observation that after elimination of the hopelessness the rats do not die.
 This is achieved by repeatedly holding the rats briefly and then freeing them, and by immersing them in water for a few minutes on several occasions.
 In this way the rats quickly learn that the situation is not actually hopeless; thereafter they again become aggressive, try to escape, and show no signs of giving up.
 Wild rats so conditioned swim just as long as domestic rats or longer.

-This has been interpreted as an argument for the importance of hope and recirculates on the internet regularly.
+This has been interpreted as an argument for the importance of hope and recirculates on the Internet regularly.